 In fact, the principle of "expert system generating machine" was proposed by the first author (M. Ammar) in a local publication at Damascus University 9 years ago [42].
-In this section, and to reinforce this principle, we introduce using our ESGMIPA to generate another ES to detect specific types of bacteria in a BCI.
+In this section, and to reinforce this principle, we introduce using our SM to generate another ES to detect specific types of bacteria in a BCI.

-5.1.
-An ES for Detection of Specific Bacteria Types in a BCI
+6.1.
+An ES for detection of specific bacteria types in a BCI

-Actually, M. Ammar is a DE in Biomedical Engineering (BE) field also, since he has been a teaching staff member in the BE department at the FMEE, Damascus university for 32 years, and served as Head of Department for 8 years.
-During this period, he translated and wrote several books for the department [42-45], and was active in interaction with Damascus hospitals and the department, especially with Damascus University educational hospital.
-In that hospital one of the coauthors is working as head of the Bacteria Laboratory.
-During discussion with her, it appeared that detecting automatically by computer some specific bacteria objects in a microscopic BCI image containing very big number of objects like that shown below in Fig. 9 is highly desired.
-Therefore, we found it a good chance to test the ability of our machine to generate expert systems in a field completely different from checks and handwriting.
+In fact, M. Ammar with 32 years of teaching in the BE department at the FMEE, Damascus university, and 8 years as Head of Department, can be considered as a DE in Biomedical Engineering (BE) field.
+During his work at the BE department, he translated and wrote several books for the department [42-45], and was active in interaction with Damascus hospitals and the department, especially with Damascus University educational hospital.
+In that hospital one of the coauthors (K. Ammar) is working as supervisor of the Bacteria Laboratory.
+During discussion with her, she expressed great interest in automatically detecting specific types of bacteria by computer from a microscopic BCI containing very big number of objects like that shown below in Fig. 6.
+Therefore, we found it a good chance to test the ability of our SM to generate expert systems in a field completely different from checks and handwriting.

-Fig. 9.
+Fig. 6.
 Bacteria Colony gray image, and its thresholded version.

-The DE and the KE made a discussion to characterize the problem before asking the programmer to program a system for that purpose, of course using the ESGMIPA.
-The problem here is rather easier than handwriting problem because there is no overlapping between objects.
+The DE and the KE made a discussion to characterize the problem before asking the programmer to program a system for that purpose, of course using the SM.

-5.2.
-Steps used in Developing the Bacteria ES
+6.2.
+Steps used in developing the bacteria ES